Stevenhulse14/node-express-mongodb/node-express-mongodb-unit-02-express/2b-express/README.md

 });
 ```

-An asterisk `*` is commonly used to represent "anything" when it comes to setting up responses to URLs.
+An asterisk `*` is commonly used to represent "everything" when it comes to setting up responses to URLs.
 Make sure to try and visit various URL extensions once the server is up and running.

 ## What is an API